Shaf8808/battleships/README.md

 ## Data Model

-I have decided to use a constant board class using predominantly two boards.
+I have decided to use predominantly two boards for my game.
 One board is the player board which the user sees as they play the game, while the other is a hidden board which only the computer sees and where all of the ships are located.

 ## Technologies Used